Pain During Pregnancy & Postpartum - Symptoms & Treatments

 - applying heat to painful areas

 Abdominal Muscle Separation (Diastasis Rectus Abdominus Muscle DRAM)

 Symphysis pubis dysfunction (SPD) is one type of pelvic girdle pain.
-Diastasis symphysis pubis (DSP) is another type of pelvic girdle pain which happens when the gap in the symphysis pubis joint widens too far.
-Diastasis symphysis pubis (DSP) is rare, and can only be diagnosed by an X-ray, ultrasound scan or MRI scan
+Diastasis symphysis pubis (DSP) is another type of pelvic girdle pain that occurs when the gap in the symphysis pubis joint widens too far.
+DSP is rare and can only be diagnosed by an X-ray, ultrasound scan, or MRI scan.

 The SI joints are located between the iliac bones and the sacrum, connecting the spine to the hips.
 The two joints provide support and stability, and play a major role in absorbing impact when walking and lifting.
 From the back, the SI joints are located below the waist where two dimples are visible.